futureofcoding/futureofcoding.org/drafts/dctp.md

 When a programming language designer defines a word in their language, that's the end of the story.
 But when a programming language designer coins a phrase in English, that's only the beginning of their ordeal.
 Alan Kay coined the phrase "object-oriented programming" (OOP) in the 70s, but OOP took on a life of its own, [which has caused much confusion and heartache to its creator](http://wiki.c2.com/?AlanKaysDefinitionOfObjectOriented).

 Functional reactive programming (FRP) has [a similarly confused and contested etymology](https://medium.com/@andrestaltz/why-i-cannot-say-frp-but-i-just-did-d5ffaa23973b).
-In the 90s, Conal Elliott pioneered a new software paradigm for programming interactive animations and dubbed it Functional Reactive Programming (FRP).
+In the 90s, Conal Elliott pioneered a new software paradigm for programming interactive animations and dubbed it "Functional Reactive Programming" (FRP).
 Like Kay, Elliott then watched others use his term to describe things totally opposed to his original vision.
 Conal eventually conceded defeat.
 Like OOP, FRP now is a bastardized term that refers to work *inspired* by the "original FRP."
 Conal has retreated to coining a new, less-sexy (maybe on purpose?) phrase to describe his original vision: Denotative Continuous Time Programming (DCTP).
 From here on out I will use DCTP to refer to "original FRP."

 ## Continuity